-Our next theme is INFRASTRUCTURE - so, you can write about whatever takes your fancy, as long as it gets you in the holiday mood! (and it relates to 20th century design of course).
+Our next theme is INBETWEEN - so, you can write about whatever takes your fancy, as long as it is somewhere in the middle! (and it relates to 20th century design of course).

-Deadline for submissions - 24th of December 2018 for the Winter Issue
+Deadline for submissions - 22ND of March 2019 for the Summer Issue

-If you have an idea, we'd love to hear from you - please get in touch before submitting so we can get an picture of what might be coming in.
+If you have an idea, we'd love to hear from you - please get in touch before submitting so we can get a picture of what might be coming in.

 As always, we invite contributors to interpret the theme in their own inimitable manner and with a broad imagination.